SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 ## Subscribe to a Queue

-Now that we have created a queue, let's subscribe to it in the `Advanced Try Me!`.
+Now that we have created a queue, let's subscribe to it in the `Try Me!` page.

 👉 Click the `Connect` button in the Subscriber section.
 It should grab the ***Solace Web Messaging*** credentials from the publisher section, if not provide them again.
 Expand the *Bind to an endpoint to receive guaranteed messages* collapsible section, enter the queue name in the text box, e.g. `codejam/edi/ce/[your-sap-community-username]/tickets`, and click the `Start Consume` button.